New Code of

 Tertiary education organisations who provide alternative training programmes will also be able to apply to have their training programmes aligned to the outcomes of the New Zealand Certificate in Financial Services (Level 5) version 2 by Skills.
 If successful, the education organisation will receive a letter from Skills confirming the details of each alternative training programme that is at the required level, which can be used to provide verification to their learners and the FMA.

-As part of its response to the COVID-19 pandemic, the Government has now delayed the introduction of the new Code until early 2021.
+As part of its response to the COVID-19 pandemic, the Government has now delayed the introduction of the new Code until the 15th March 2021.
 We are however continuing to develop the framework for these alternative pathways and expect to launch the Skills Recognition Process and alignment programmes in 2020.

 Keep an eye out here for further updates.